Nutrition

 Our Bakery Is Dairy Free

 What does that mean for you?
 Our products do not contain any dairy ingredients.
-For the few products that contain an oil ingredient, we use canola oil or a specialized nonhydrogenated margarine that contains no artificial trans fat.
-Most of our products contain two percent or less of your daily value of fat.
+For the few products that contain an oil ingredient, we use non-GMO canola oil or a specialized nonhydrogenated margarine that contains no artificial trans fat.
+Most of our products contain 2 percent or less of your daily value of fat.

 Watching Portions

 It is smart to compare portion (what you eat) with serving size.
 But keep in mind that serving size is not a recommendation of what you should eat; it is a standardized way to compare similar foods with each other.
-Considering portion and serving size side-by-side allows you to calculate the nutrition you actually consume.
+Considering portion and serving size side by side allows you to calculate the nutrition you actually consume.
 This helps to be more aware of what you eat and therefore consume more of what’s healthy and less of what’s not.

 For example, if you have a sandwich (one portion) with two slices (two servings) of Breadsmith 100% Whole Wheat, you accounted for two of your grain servings for the day.
-And when you’re in the mood for something sweet, that Mini Cinnamon Bun is not only cute, but it is also a good way to not over-indulge.
+And when you’re in the mood for something sweet, that Mini Cinnamon Bun is not only cute, but it is also a good way to not overindulge.

 Concerned about Allergies?